Michael Andrew Arntfield

-Cold Case Research
+Cold case research

 In 2011, the same year Arntfield completed his Ph.D., he founded the Cold Case Society.
 The Cold Case Society at the University of Western Ontario uses students and faculty from multiple disciplines, as well as subject matter experts and lawyers from the North American community, to analyze unsolved crimes and other failed investigations utilizing the lens of new technology and emerging investigative methodologies.